- Chart

 Reputation and Reliability

-Vanguard is one of the largest investment management companies in the world, renowned for its low-cost index funds and ETFs, and a strong reputation for investor advocacy and financial stability.
+Vanguard is one of the world's largest investment management companies, renowned for its low-cost index funds and ETFs.
+It has a long-standing reputation for investor advocacy and operational excellence.

 Management Expertise